 Our annual Progress Report will disclose appropriate green impact data.
-In order to do this, we will include aggregated information on the quantified reduction in the emission of greenhouse gases and such other metrics as are appropriate to communicate the green impact of our investments. as well as a qualitative description of green impacts.
+In order to do this, we will include aggregated information on the quantified reduction in the emission of greenhouse gases and such other metrics as are appropriate to communicate the green impact of relevant green investments, as well as a qualitative description of green impacts.
 Quantified data will be subject to independent assurance as appropriate.

-To facilitate this reporting, we will collate appropriate anticipated and actual green performance data for each of our loans or investments as specified in our Green Impact Reporting Criteria14, as provided by the requirements of the relevant financing documentation and supplemented by information collated through monitoring and engagement during the relevant reporting period (as described under Principle 6: Effective covenants, monitoring and engagement).
+To facilitate this reporting, we will collate appropriate anticipated and actual green performance data for each of our relevant green investments as specified in the Green Impact Reporting Criteria,13 as provided by the requirements of the relevant financing documentation and supplemented by information collated through monitoring and engagement during the relevant reporting period (as described under Principle 6: Effective covenants, monitoring and engagement).